Length: 54,000 words approx.

 I adored the idea of Rainbow Place; the world, especially in smaller communities, could do with more establishments like the one Seb is starting up.
 The balanced way in which the reception of the news that this café was about to open was received impressed me.
 The very realistic, but very hard to read, hatred was only bearable thanks to the subsequent support shown by others.

 As I said before, Jay writes stories about real people, living in the real world.
 That doesn’t always make for easy reading, because our real world isn’t always a nice place.
-The fact that her characters get their happy ever after, despite the world’s (and sometimes their own) best efforts to jeopardize such an ending, never fails to leave me feeling uplifted and hopeful when I finish the story.
+The fact that his characters get their happy ever after, despite the world’s (and sometimes their own) best efforts to jeopardize such an ending, never fails to leave me feeling uplifted and hopeful when I finish the story.

 Jay lives just outside Bristol in the West of England.
 He comes from a family of writers, but always used to believe that the gene for fiction writing had passed him by.
 He spent years only ever writing emails, articles, or website content.